In Mexico, We Lost My Girl to a Taste of Peanut

 Howling at the Moon

 In that grimy little hospital, I learned my girl was gone – all because of one small taste of a food.
 My brother-in-law delivered the news.
 I fell to the floor.
 My face, my mouth, my entire body convulsed with sobbing.

 They rolled Kyah to me in a little room with canvas drapes.
 My reaction was visceral.
 I climbed on top of her, where I lay until they pried me off of her.
 I opened her eyelids, so I could see her green eyes.
-I went over every inch of her body, Her toenails and fingernails that I had painted bright blue the day before by the pool.
-I removed her OM necklace that I gave her for her Bat Mitzvah that she wore every day.
-It now hangs around my neck next to mine.
+I went over every inch of her body, her toenails and fingernails that I had painted bright blue the day before by the pool.
+There was her OM necklace that I gave her for her Bat Mitzvah, which she wore every day.
+I removed it and it now hangs around my neck next to mine.
 I stared at her belly button … her marked connection to my physical body.
 I rubbed her beautiful, arched dancer’s feet.

 I would spend three days howling at the moon while my family handled the business of death.
 The only slightest bit of ease was that we were all together.
 Twelve of us in Mexico.

 I flew her body back home in a private plane.
 Laid out in the back seats covered in an Indian sari and fresh sunflowers that I liberated from the private airport lounge.
 Her cold stiff hand in mine, we flew home to Arizona.

 Epilogue: In the wake of the tragic loss of my daughter Kyah, I’ve pledged to raise the level of awareness about the severity of food allergies, and the need to always have epinephrine available for prompt use.
 With the incredible support